CSEC-NITH/anmaykarved/README.md

 # anmaykarved
 Our team "anmaykarved" has created 5 projects presented through a website https://anmaykarved.000webhostapp.com/ This website includes the details of all the 5 projects and links to download the executable file and password protected source file of each project.
 This repository comprises of the source file of all the 5 projects.
+NOTE : All the projects can be executed in DevC++

 # Developers
 ENCRYPTION 101 : Kartik Saxena